Portugal Golden Visa

 4.Permanent Residency & Citizenship

-As for citizenship, the current law provides that applicants may qualify after five years of legal residence, provided they meet the following conditions:
+As for citizenship, historically, applicants have generally become eligible to apply for Portuguese citizenship after 5 years of legal residence, provided they meet the following conditions:

 Later in the article, we will touch on the specifics of the Portuguese language test.

-Important Note: In 2025, the Portuguese Parliament approved amendments to the Nationality Law that, once in force, will extend the general residence requirement for citizenship from five to ten years (or seven years for EU and CPLP nationals).
+Important Note: In 2026, Portugal approved revisions to its nationality law that extend the general citizenship eligibility period from five years to ten years for most applicants (or seven years for EU and CPLP nationals).

 5. Tax Benefits